plone/training/viewlets_1.rst

 .. only:: not presentation

-    A viewlet is no view but a snippet of html and logic that can be put in various places in the site.
+    A viewlet is not a view but a snippet of html and logic that can be put in various places in the site.
 These places are called ``viewletmanager``.

 * Inspect existing viewlets and their managers by going to http://localhost:8080/Plone/@@manage-viewlets.
 * We already customized a viewlet (:file:`collophon.pt`).
 Now we add a new one.